Alevr98/Progetto-JavaScript-Basics-di-Alessandro-Saletti/README.md

 ![counter](https://user-images.githubusercontent.com/88582424/140183862-cc386bfd-aea5-4d28-9b00-2c385ee08e21.png)

-Togheter with the counter i created two buttons that can increase and decrease the value.
+In addition to the counter I created two buttons that can increase and decrease the value.
 I added also a "reset button" that turns the counter value to zero.
-Once the value is greater than zero, the number change the color to green, otherwise if it's lower than zero, it'll turns red.
+Once the value is greater than zero, the number changes the colour to green, otherwise if it's lower than zero, it turns red.

 ---